wallabythree/wallabythree.github.io/content/posts/smileyCTF-25-fruit-ninja.md

 }
 ```

-With linker script, we can assemble and relink the ROM and RAM into a single ELF file.
+With the linker script, we can assemble and relink the ROM and RAM into a single ELF file.
 We'll start by adding a few assembler directives to `rom.S` so the linker knows it belongs in the `.text` section and contains the entry point:

 ```asm
 .section .text